Daniel P. Dain

 Professional Activities and Honors:

-- In 2013, Mr. Dain was recognized on a list of the Top 100 Attorneys in Massachusetts as compiled by the rating service Super Lawyers, and as published in Boston Magazine.
+- In 2013 and 2014, Mr. Dain was recognized on a list of the Top 100 Attorneys in Massachusetts as compiled by the rating service Super Lawyers, and as published in Boston Magazine.

 - Elected a Massachusetts Fellow of the American Bar Foundation, a recognition limited to less than 1% of the lawyer population in each state.